 In the 2016-2017 Student Survey Report, PCC identifies areas in which the college has "important leverage," including quality of instruction, academic advising, and class scheduling.
 The argument states this feedback has also led to restructuring of the academic advisor model to focus on Guided Pathways for students and supports for at-risk students.
 Interviews with academic advisors and faculty confirm the implementation of program-based advising and adoption of the Starfish early-alert system, branded as Pima Connection.
 Pima Connection is being piloted with developmental courses with a plan to scale it to all courses in fall 2019.
-The Team heard input from academic advisors and developing Pima Connection caseloads would be beneficial for students.
+The Team heard input from academic advisors and faculty that scaling up of program-based advising to include all advisors and developing Pima Connection caseloads would be beneficial for students.